 by Jytte Guteland (S&D), Sirpa Pietikäinen (PPE), Anja Hazekamp (The Left), Tilly Metz (Greens/EFA), Manuel Bompard (The Left), Eleonora Evi (Greens/EFA), Martin Buschmann (NI), Younous Omarjee (The Left), Sylwia Spurek (Greens/EFA), Francisco Guerreiro (Greens/EFA), Petras Auštrevičius (Renew), Nikolaj Villumsen (The Left), Thomas Waitz (Greens/EFA), Mick Wallace (The Left), Alexis Georgoulis (The Left), Clare Daly (The Left), Niels Fuglsang (S&D), Günther Sidl (S&D), Manuela Ripa (Greens/EFA), Pascal Durand (Renew), Pär Holmgren (Greens/EFA), Annika Bruna (ID), Caroline Roose (Greens/EFA), Rosa D’Amato (Greens/EFA), Aurélia Beigneux (ID), Heidi Hautala (Greens/EFA), Marie Toussaint (Greens/EFA), Veronika Vrecionová (ECR), Kira Marie Peter-Hansen (Greens/EFA), Michal Wiezik (EPP), Sarah Wiener (Greens/EFA), Tiziana Beghin (NI), Alice Kuhnke (Greens/EFA), Katalin Cseh (Renew), Ville Niinistö (Greens/EFA), Marina Kaljurand (S&D), June 9, 2021

-Since 1993, the European Union has made clear its commitment to proactively reduce and replace the use of animals in science.
-Despite this, the number of animals used for scientific purposes has decreased only very slowly.
-Although Directive 2010/63/EU lays down basic rules on the protection of animals used for scientific purposes, it is not a strategy for the reduction and replacement of these animals.
+“Since 1993, the Commission has been asserting its determination to actively reduce and replace the use of animals in science.
+Yet the number of animals used for scientific purposes is declining only very slowly.
+While Directive 2010/63/EU lays down basic rules for protection of animals used for scientific purposes, it does not constitute a strategy for reducing and replacing animal use.

-In the light of the European Green Deal, Next Generation EU, and the health and environmental challenges we face, as well as growing public concern about the use of animals in experiments, it is essential that the EU acts to accelerate the transition from a reliance on the outdated animal-based model to modern, human-relevant, non-animal science in the areas of research, regulatory testing and education.
+In view of the Green Pact for Europe, the “Next Generation EU” stimulus package and the health and environmental challenges we face, as well as growing public concern about animal experimentation, it is vital that the EU speeds up the transition from the outdated animal-based model to modern, human-relevant, animal-free science in research, regulatory testing and teaching.

-2.What multi-disciplinary and synergistic plans does the Commission have to end the reliance on the use of animals across all policy areas?
+2. What multidisciplinary and synergetic measures does the Commission envisage to abolish the use of animals in all policy areas?

-3.Will the Commission produce a comprehensive action plan with proposals and targets for phasing out the reliance on the use of animals in research, regulatory testing and education in the EU?
+3. Will the Commission put in place a comprehensive action plan with proposals and targets for phasing out the use of animals in research, regulatory testing and education in the European Union?”

-Question for written answer to the Commission (E-003039/2021) concerning the imports of long-tailed macaques from Mauritius, by Raphaël Glucksmann (S&D), 9 June 2021
+Question for written answer to the Commission (E-003039/2021) concerning the import of long-tailed macaques from Mauritius, by Raphaël Glucksmann (S&D), 9 June 2021

 Response from the European Commission on 10/08/2021 : click here